Icnneto/scrape_x/README.md

 4. Listens for XHR responses from `UserByScreenName` endpoint
 5. Extracts `username`, `followers_count` and `friends_count`
 6. Pushes data to MongoDB
-7. Waits before running again, increasing the delay if errors occur
+7. Waits before running again

 ### Future Implementations

 - Use rotating proxies to bypass rate limits
-- Run 24/7 via cronjob or background worker (Docker, cloud function or Render)
-- Create an API (websocket) for communication between database and front-end
+- Run the API 24/7 on Render, and trigger the scraping function periodically using a schedule (like a cron job or internal timer)
 - Create a dashboard to visualize real time data

 ### Architecture Design (not implemented yet)